cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - Don't let the tablet fall, either in the bathtub or on the floor!
 - Such a tablet with a stylus (pen) is not really cheap...
 - Writing and drawing on glass feels strange, at least at the beginning. **#ProTipp:** A matt screen protection film creates a rougher surface.
 Many DigiSketchnotters like this somewhat paper-like writing feel.
-- You need to know your app very well if you want to have fluid sketch notes.
+- You need to know your app very well if you want to have fluid Sketchnotes.
 - Many options and possibilities can distract you, as well as notifications about new mails, Twitter-DMs or Insta-Likes...
 - Unlimited drawing space can also be overwhelming and you want to include even the smallest dot in your sketch note.
 Sometimes less is simply more...

 Apps for sketching:

-- [ProCreate](https://procreate.art/) - fee required, for iOS
+- [ProCreate](https://procreate.art/) - fee required, for iOS (You can find a video on [ProCreate as Sketchnoting Tool](https://www.youtube.com/watch?v=jhd8WQ9cBww) on Doug Neill's YouTube-Channel)
 - [Paper by WeTransfer](https://paper.bywetransfer.com/) (formerly by 53) - Free basic version, subscription model, for iOS
 - [Concepts](https://concepts.app/) - Basic version free of charge, for iOS, Android, Windows
 - Tayasui Sketches - Basic version for free, for [iOS](https://apps.apple.com/de/app/tayasui-sketches/id641900855), [Android](https://play.google.com/store/apps/details?id=com.tayasui.sketches.lite&hl=en)